Construction of FEMA Kilohana temporary housing site to begin

 |0

-This work, Construction of FEMA Kilohana temporary housing site to begin [Image 3 of 3], by Shannon Bauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Construction of FEMA Kilohana temporary housing site to begin, by Shannon Bauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT